Skills System

 Using the dcc-skills-creator Skill

-The examples/skills/dcc-skills-creator/ skill provides scaffolding and validation helpers:
+The skills/dcc-skills-creator/ skill provides scaffolding and validation helpers as MCP tools: